“Otter Chat” an Interactive Real-time Animated Talk Show at the St. Louis Aquarium Starring Tommy the Otter

 About the St. Louis Aquarium

-St. Louis Aquarium opened Christmas Day in 2019.
-The aquarium is the last significant development in the most recent $187 million transformation of the historic former train station.
-Officials say the entertainment complex could be a top-tier destination along with the likes of the Gateway Arch and St. Louis Zoo.
+St. Louis Aquarium opened on Christmas Day in 2019.
+The aquarium is the last significant development in the historic former train station’s most recent $187 million transformation.
+Officials say the entertainment complex could be a top-tier destination along with the Gateway Arch and St. Louis Zoo.